Services for Faculty & Staff

 What types of behaviors should I be on the lookout for?
 What behaviors or concerns might indicate that the student should be referred to Counseling Services?

 There are many types of behaviors that students may display that can be concerning.
-A primary things to keep in mind is if this behavior is odd or different for that student.
+A primary thing to keep in mind is if this behavior is odd or different for that student.
 Sudden changes can indicate higher levels of stress or distress.
 Increased irritability, not paying attention, coming to class intoxicated (or suspected intoxication), verbal aggression and lack of contact could all indicate a concern as well.
 Any student that makes comments about wanting to harm or kill themselves, or other people, is to be viewed as an emergency, and Counseling Services should be contacted immediately per your Mental Health Emergency Protocol.
-For additional training on this, contact Emily directly.
+For additional training on this, contact Counseling Services.

 If I refer a student to Counseling Services, will I be notified if I come in?
 Can I find out what happened?

 There are some situations in which you may be told what happened after a student came in.
 If you walk over a student to the office due to an emergency or safety concerns, you may make contact with the office later to find out if the student is OK and in general what happened.
 Also, if a student gives permission for you to be contacted or signs a Release of Information, you will also be contacted accordingly.
 However, this is not always the case.
 For the most part, when a student comes in to see a counselor, all of their information is confidential.
 This means that the office also cannot confirm whether or not a student came in, or if they are seeing the counselor regularly.
-If you have a student that you are concerned about, you are strongly encouraged to share your concerns with Emily.
+If you have a student that you are concerned about, you are strongly encouraged to share your concerns with Counseling Services.

 Can I come to Counseling Services for therapy sessions?